httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

-The terms "HTTP message", "HTTP request", "HTTP response", `absolute-form`, `absolute-path`, "effective request URI", "gateway", "header field", "intermediary", `request-target`, "sender", and "recipient" are used as defined in {{MESSAGING}}.
+The terms "HTTP message", "HTTP request", "HTTP response", `absolute-form`, `absolute-path`, "effective request URI", "gateway", "header field", "intermediary", `request-target`, "sender", and "recipient" are used as defined in {{HTTP1}}.

-The term "method" is to be interpreted as defined in {{Section 4 of SEMANTICS}}.
+The term "method" is to be interpreted as defined in {{Section 4 of HTTP}}.

 For brevity, the term "signature" on its own is used in this document to refer to both digital signatures (which use asymmetric cryptography) and keyed MACs (which use symmetric cryptography).
 Similarly, the verb "sign" refers to the generation of either a digital signature or keyed MAC over a given input string.
 The qualified term "digital signature" refers specifically to the output of an asymmetric cryptographic signing operation.